surgems/ec-events/content/collections/thrill-rides/miami.md

         content:
           -
             type: text
-            text: 'The Miami is an absolute classic, you can''t have a funfair without it.
-The passengers all sit in a row and when it is full the row of seats take off in a clockwise or anti-clockwise direction at increasing speed.
+            text: 'The Miami is an absolute classic!
+There''s no way you can have a funfair without it!
+Passengers all sit together in a row before taking off in a clockwise or anti-clockwise direction at increasing speed.
 This is a popular ride for friends, family and all thrill-seekers alike.'
           -
             type: hard_break
           -